 Kiely approached the film in a very nontraditional way as a composer.
 With a locked picture available, he was able to watch the entire film to gain a sense of the emotional qualities that his composition would aid.
 Although he was unfamiliar with the Danny Greene story, Reid’s film gave Kiely all of the information and inspiration he needed.
 He recalls, “Having watched the Film, I immediately felt like the music needed to be tough.
 I chose a dark tone on the Accordion for the main source of pad type chords, with a driving detuned Bodhran (Irish Frame Drum) for a pulsing rhythm and Ethnic Irish Flutes for melodic elements.
 These three instruments made up the main palate of the score.
 Once I had laid down these initial ideas, I would add more instruments where needed.
 When I wanted it really big, I would Orchestrate it.
 Referring back to Tommy’s note about the music being authentic, and having used some fake Orchestral samples on some of the cues…I decided it needed to be performed by real players, so I Orchestrated the parts and we recorded them with live musicians.”
 The music which Kiely composed and orchestrated for Danny Greene: The Rise and Fall of the Irishman emphasizes the intensity and emotion of this tale, yet it also stands as a work of art in itself; a flavor of the Irish sentiment that Greene and all those who hold a place in their hearts for the culture of Ireland.
 As the music inspires audiences, it also inspires other artist…in this case leading them to seek out Kiely.

-More recently, Kieran has been working with award-winning composer Timothy Williams, in the role as orchestrator and musician on many upcoming projects.
-Williams is known for his work on films such as: 300, Guardians of the Galaxy, Watchmen, and Sucker Punch, to name just a few.
-The two are now working on the TV shows Timeless and Quantico as well as the upcoming films Guardians of the Galaxy 2, and I’m Not Ashamed.
+More recently, Kieran has been working with award-winning composer Tyler Bates, in the role as orchestrator.
+Bates is known for his work on films such as: 300, Guardians of the Galaxy, Watchmen, and Sucker Punch, to name just a few.
+Kieran is working on upcoming films Guardians of the Galaxy 2 and Deadpool 2.
 As a recording and touring musician who has experienced the thrill of performing for massive audiences, Kiely is embracing the thrill of this new avenue for his talents.
 He notes, “I do enjoy Orchestrating.
 I have always loved the sound of an Orchestra and getting to do this sort of work is a pure joy.
 It’s a pretty steep learning curve.
 You have to be an expert in music notation and really understand the inner workings of an Orchestra, but’s it’s really rewarding when you attend a session and hear your orchestrations being played.
 I am Orchestrating on NBC’s Timeless TV Show.
 We work with Emmy nominated Composer Robert Duncan to Orchestrate his music weekly for the show.
 It’s a pretty fast turnaround, we have about two days to Orchestrate each episode with about 30 minutes of music per show.”
 In the case of Kieran Kiely it seems to be nature and nurture rather than one or the other.
 This consummate musician has conquered the world of rock as a sought after sideman and performer; now he has thrown himself into embracing the composition, orchestration, and conducting of large ensembles to create the moods that effect millions (if not billions) of film and television audiences.
 The one constant throughout his career is his pursuit of his love affair with music, regardless of the way he presents it.

 Being an artist is just like being an iceberg.
 If that doesn’t make sense to you, it likely means that you have never pursued a career in the Arts.
 The public witnesses about 5-10 percent of the work that you have done to get to the point in which they are actually aware of you.
 Anyone who thinks an artist is a slacker trying to avoid “honest work” is completely unaware of the years, even decades, of training accumulated just to be able to perform to best of your abilities.
 Athletes are the closest to this template and their physical forms give evidence to their toil.
 You won’t necessarily see a six pack on a painter or a cinematographer.
 Artists often work together to create works that are designed to move a mass audience.
 When Director/Writer/Producer Tom Petch wanted a film score for his award-winning film The Patrol, he enlisted James McWilliam as a composer.
 The result was a highly original and unique score which sounds both mechanical and organic.
 With sounds that are at times indiscernible and sometimes beautifully organic, McWilliam’s compositions (along with composer Nick Crofts) were created with the intention of being very prominent in the film to give the audience the uncomfortable feeling of being in a war.
 The Patrol was nominated for the Radiance award at the British Independent Film Festival and won the Jury Prize at the Raindance Film Festival, attesting to the achievement of this goal.